 Michael Eavis pays tribute: RIP Bill (1938-2021)

-Bill Harkin – who designed and built the original Pyramid Stage alongside many early arrivals during its construction in 1971 – has sadly passed away on Sunday, 7 March 2021.
+Bill Harkin – who designed and built the original Pyramid Stage alongside many early arrivals during its construction in 1971 – sadly passed away on Sunday, the 7th of March 2021.

 A chance meeting with Glastonbury Festival founded, Michael Eavis resulted in what we now know as the iconic Pyramid Stage.